Orrslab/Functions/README.md

 2. Make sure you have a VPN connection to the TAU server
 3. Clone this repo to your PC
 4. Make sure you have the configuration file _config.R_.
 This file includes some necessary full paths, data retrieval settings, the ATLAS database credentials, and time format of the ATLAS data.
-5. Save the configuration file in your root directory of the repository: path\\to\\repository\\Functions\\config.R
+5. Save the configuration file in your root directory of the repository: path\\to\\repository\\Functions\\ATLAS_data_retrieval\\config.R

-## Using the script of the ATLAS data analysis pipeline
+## Using the script of the ATLAS data retrieval and preparation pipeline

 ### Overview

-The purpose of the _ATLAS_data_analysis_main.R_ script is to automate everything you might need for using the ATLAS data to analyze animals’ movement.
+The purpose of the _retrieve_and_prepare_ATLAS_data.R_ script is to automate everything you might need for retrieving the ATLAS data and preparing it to analyze animals’ movement.

 This includes:
 1. Retrieving multiple data batches from the ATLAS database